ngordon68/Hangman-CLI/README.md

 # 02 Objectives
-- Review the swift fundamentals to create Hangman in the command line interface
+- Dive into the essentials of Swift programming by creating a classic Hangman game that runs directly in the command line.
+This project is a hands-on way to solidify my understanding of Swift's core concepts while having fun with an interactive coding challenge

 # 03 Skills
 Swift